Spike Kohlbecker

 Luke "Spike" Kohlbecker (born December 13, 2002) is an American racing driver.
-He currently competes in the Toyota Gazoo Racing North America GR Cup with TechSport Racing.
+He last competed in the Toyota Gazoo Racing North America GR Cup with TechSport Racing.
 Kohlbecker previously competed in the U.S. F2000 National Championship with Turn 3 Motorsport with Ignite Autosport.
 Kohlbecker previously competed in the championship with Ignite Autosport with Cape Motorsports.

 Career

 U.S. F2000 National Championship

 In February 2021, Cape Motorsports forged an alliance with Ignite Autosport to field two full-time entries in the 2021 U.S. F2000 National Championship.
 Kohlbecker was signed as one of the drivers.
 Kohlbecker made his series debut at Barber Motorsports Park and scored a top-ten finish.
-At the first race at Road America, Kohlbecker scored a podium finishing 3rd.
+At the first race at Road America, Kohlbecker scored a podium finishing third.

 In 2022, Kohlbecker switched to Turn 3 Motorsports.
 His entry was also being co-run by Ignite Autosport once again.